-- 5.13.
 Local Reviewers are responsible for undertaking robust and high quality reviews of the deaths of people with learning disabilities and autistic people (expected from Winter 2021) and are integral to the success of the Gloucestershire LeDeR programme.
 It is the responsibility of the reviewer to declare a conflict of interest in regard to cases they are reviewing to the LeDeR team.
 Where reasonably practicable the LAC will not allocate a review to a local reviewer if they have been involved in that persons care.
-Further detail on the role of the reviewer can be found in the National Policy7 page 28. - 5.14.
-An outline of what local reviewers are specifically looking into is outlined in Table 1 what are Reviewers looking for?
+Further detail on the role of the reviewer can be found in the National Policy page 28.

+An outline of what local reviewers are specifically looking into is outlined in Table 1 - what are Reviewers looking for?

+Table 1 - what are Reviewers looking for?

-The person and /or their environment People who live in unsuitable placements for their needs including the availability of appropriate communications care at home facilities/channels to ensure the person has access to information/support appropriate for their foreseeable needs.
+The person and /or their environment

+People who live in unsuitable placements for their needs including the availability of appropriate communications facilities/channels to ensure the person has access to information/support appropriate for their foreseeable needs.

 Inadequate housing that places the person at risk of falls, accidental injury or isolation in their home.

 Key information provided by family members or other carers being ignored or concerns not taken seriously or low expectations of family members.

 Families not wanting or feeling able to challenge medical professionals' authority and opinion.

-Any good practice that can be shared/disseminated wider The person's care and its provision: The lack of provision of reasonable adjustments for a person to access services.
+Any good practice that can be shared/disseminated wider

+The person's care and its provision:

+The lack of provision of reasonable adjustments for a person to access services.

 Lack of routine monitoring of a person's health and individual specific risk factors.

-7 https://www.england.nhs.uk/wp-content/uploads/2021/03/B0428-LeDeR-policy-2021.pdf quality care Lack of understanding of the health needs of people from minority ethnic groups.
+Lack of understanding of the health needs of people from minority ethnic groups.

 Inadequate care.

-Any good practice e.g. examples of reasonable adjustments that can be shared/disseminated wider The way services are organised and accessed: No designated care coordinator to take responsibility for sharing information across multi-agency teams, particularly important at times of change and transition. my care Lack of understanding and/or recording of the Mental Capacity Act when making essential decisions about health care provision.
-AN TTA Inadequate provision of trained workers in supported living units.
+Any good practice e.g. examples of reasonable adjustments that can be shared/disseminated wider

+The way services are organised and accessed:

+No designated care coordinator to take responsibility for sharing information across multi-agency teams, particularly important at times of change and transition.

+Lack of understanding and/or recording of the Mental Capacity Act when making essential decisions about health care provision.

+Inadequate provision of trained workers in supported living units.

 Inadequate coverage of specialist advice and services, such as Speech and Language Therapy (SLT) or hospital Learning Disability liaison nurses.

 Any good practice that can be shared/disseminated wider

-5.15.
-Gloucestershire LeDeR Governance and Steering Group The full terms of reference can be found in Appendix 3
+4.6 Gloucestershire LeDeR Governance and Steering Group The full terms of reference can be found in Appendix 3

-5.16.
-Purpose/Role of the Group:
+4.6.1 Purpose / role of the group

-To guide the implementation of the programme of initial reviews and focussed reviews and wherever appropriate to work in partnership and collaboration with other agencies or bodies who may be involved in parallel work e.g. Safeguarding, coroners, Hospital learning from deaths etc better care To support and ensure the quality assurance of the review of all deaths of people with learning disabilities and autistic people in Gloucestershire.
-Membership will be asked to participate in Quality Assurance & Governance panels.
+.6.1 Purpose / role of the group To guide the implementation of the programme of initial reviews and focussed reviews and wherever appropriate to work in partnership and collaboration with other agencies or bodies who may be involved in parallel work e.g. Safeguarding, coroners, Hospital learning from deaths etc better care To support and ensure the quality assurance of the review of all deaths of people with learning disabilities and autistic people in Gloucestershire.
+Membership will be asked to participate in Quality Assurance & Governance panels. report To receive regular updates from the Local Area Contact about the progress and findings of reviews. report report To approve and publish an annual report of reviews in Gloucestershire and actions taken. research To help interpret and analyse the data submitted from local reviews, including areas of good practice in preventing premature mortality, reducing health inequalities, and areas where improvements in practice could be made.